kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   It mostly takes a lot of guts to just suck up off-handed comments and keep going, because *you* want something badly enough.
-  I'm writing this because somewhere, I know that someone is going through a similar struggle..and yes..I still believe that hard work pays off!
+  I'm writing this because somewhere, I know that someone is going through a similar struggle..and yes..I still believe that hard work pays off, especially in this country!
 100% Absolutely, even though it's not always in the time-frame you anticipate.

 ## So...